grafana/loki/production/nomad/README.md

       password_file: password123
 ```

-## Use HashiCorp Vault to provider S3 credentials
+## Use HashiCorp Vault to provide S3 credentials

 To provide static credentials: